opensearch-project/project-website/_authors/osci_2023/damiloju.markdown

 github: Damiloju
 ---

-**Damiloju** is a basketball nerd who loves to travel and explore new places.
+**Dami** is a basketball nerd who loves to travel and explore new places.